 For the past twelve months, the C fund is still up 4.85% (11.94% for the year-to-date) while the S fund is down 1.24% over the past twelve months (up 13.64% for the year-to-date) and the I fund is down 12.49% but up 8.84% for the year-to-date.

 Each investor will have to make his own decision about whether to follow the advice of this philosophy.
-Last year, an investor that sold stocks at this time last year would have avoided a drop in the market of about 17% (check out the monthly returns for the TSP stock funds for the summer of 2011.
-The results were also not good for most of the summer of 2010.)
+Last year, an investor that sold stocks at this time last year would have avoided a drop in the market of about 17%.
+The results were also not good for most of the summer of 2010.

 But the experience of a couple of years does not mean it is always a good idea.
 Daniel Wiener, who writes an investment newsletter for investors in Vanguard mutual funds, wrote in his latest newsletter: “The fact is that selling in May is a lousy idea.
 Only September is a so-so-month, historically.
 Many others make you money….It does not make sense…to forego positive returns between May and August in anticipation of a weak September.”